 These interest rates are what the borrowers pay.
 Lenders are charged a servicing fee amounting to an annualized rate of 1.5% of the outstanding principal amount owed on a loan every time a monthly payment is made.
 For example, if a loan rated B has a posted interest rate of 11.5%, then investors can expect to actually receive 10% yield on their investment if all goes well.

 All loans are amortized using the declining balance method over the term of the loan.
 So similar to a mortgage, the loan is paid back in monthly installments with principal and interest until the loan balance is gradually paid off.
-All Lending Loop loans have fixed interest rates.
+All Lending Loop interest rates for loans are fixed.

 Small loans under $30,000 are usually funded very quickly, within a couple of days of being published on the marketplace.
 But larger deals worth $150,000 or more can take weeks to fund or sometimes fail to become fully funded so the loan doesn’t go through and committed investors get their money back.